llnl/axom/src/axom/lumberjack/docs/sphinx/combiner_class.rst

-id                        Returns the unique differentiating identifier for the class instance. shouldMessagesBeCombined  Indicates if two messages should be combined. combine                   Combines the second message into the first.
+id                        Returns the unique differentiating identifier for the class instance. shouldMessagesBeCombined  Indicates if two messages should be combined. combine                   Combines the second message into the first. isMessageCandidateForCombiner Indicates if a single message should be considered by this combiner.
+Optional to implement, default is always True.
 ========================= ===================

 Concrete Instances